 Looking for truly unique wedding registry ideas?
-There's a whole word of registries beyond housewares and table linens.
-Your wedding is truly one of the only times when you can let people know exactly what kind of gifts and presents you would like them to get you with a wedding registry.
+There's a whole word of registries beyond housewares and table linens out there.
+Your wedding is truly one of the only times when you can let people know exactly what kind of gifts and presents you would like them to get you courtesy of a wedding registry.
 While some couples scurry to a major department store or a home goods specialty store, other couples are eager to do something less traditional.
-Think outside the box with our roundup of alternative wedding registry ideas!
+Think outside the box with our roundup of alternative wedding registry ideas.

-Sur La Table[: rel=nofollow]'s classes at various locations teach everything from sculpting homemade gnocchi to baking the perfect chocolate soufflé.
+Sur La Table's classes at various locations teach everything from sculpting homemade gnocchi to baking the perfect chocolate soufflé.
 You'll be ready to host dinner parties in no time with your newfound cooking skills.
 Bon appetit!

 Whether you want to take photography lessons together in Brooklyn or a DJ course in Seattle, Peek curates cool activities in cities from coast to coast.
 Heading to a vineyard?
 They even offer wine-blending sessions in Napa and classes on the ultimate party trick: sabering a bottle of champagne.

-Everyone says the first year's the hardest.
+Everyone says the first year is the hardest.
 Dissolve any tension by choosing a couples massage at Zola, where you can literally register for anything you can imagine.

-You knew you could register for flights and hotels on Honeyfund, but did you know you can request sailing trips and scuba lessons?
-The site allows you to add destination-specific activities to your honeymoon wish list.
+Perhaps you already knew you could register for flights and hotels on Honeyfund, but did you know you can request sailing trips and scuba lessons?
+The site allows you to add destination specific activities to your honeymoon wish list.
 Zip-lining, snorkeling, scuba diving, here you come!
 Honeyfund is one of many honeymoon registries.
-There's also Wanderable, Honeymoon Wishes, Traveler's Joy and more (read up on each site in 7 Honeymoon Registry Sites All Brides Should Know).
+There's also Wanderable, Honeymoon Wishes, Traveler's Joy and more.

 7. Ride the Waves Together